opsallthethings/ShowOutlines/2014-10-08-All_about_attitude.md

 *Chris* I'm Chris Webber

-*Steve* and I'm Steve Murawski and this show is being recorded on September 10th, 2014
+*Steve* and I'm Steve Murawski and this show is being recorded on October 8th, 2014

 *Chris* And this podcast is sponsored by Chef.

+*Chris* Lets chat about what we have been up to... it has been a crazy few weeks.

 News
 ----
 * *Chris* - HangOps is back
+* *Chris* - SysAdvent is coming

 Main Topic
 ----------